Beyond the smile: how emoji use has evolved in the workplace

 We’ve even landed on some quirky uses over the years, like using 🦝 to politely indicate that a certain post might belong in a different channel, rather than bluntly telling someone they’ve made a mistake.

-‘At Slack, we love emoji,’ says Olivia Grace, a senior director of product management.
-‘They let people convey a broad range of emotions efficiently, and in a way that words sometimes can’t.
-As we continue to embrace hybrid work from digital HQs, emoji help people acknowledge one another, clarify intent and add a bit of colour, depth and fun to work.’
+“At Slack, we love emoji,” says Olivia Grace, a senior director of product management.
+“They let people convey a broad range of emotions efficiently, and in a way that words sometimes can’t.
+As we continue to embrace hybrid work from digital HQs, emoji help people acknowledge one another, clarify intent, and add a little color, depth and fun to work.”

-Customised emoji also add value to a company’s culture.
-At Duolingo, a global, diverse workforce who love using emoji, there are more than 1,000 customised, Duo-created emoji in use.
-They add to the company’s playful culture and help to forge connections beyond shared interest channels and internal clubs.
-For example, someone created a ‘dance party’ shortcut that generates an autoreply of all of Duolingo’s dancing emoji partying together, which is used for celebratory moments.
+Custom emoji also add value to a company’s culture.
+At Duolingo, a global, diverse workforce who love using emoji, there are more than 1,000 custom, Duo-created emoji in use.
+They add to the company’s playful culture and help forge connections beyond shared interest channels and internal clubs.
+For example, someone created a “dance party” shortcut that generates an autoreply of all of Duolingo’s dancing emoji partying together, which is used for celebratory moments.

 Emoji are widely used in the workplace, but some are ambiguous